BrainwreckedTech/qemu-launcher/README.md

     The default is to start a VNC host and launch a VNC viewer.

-    --gtk                    Use a GTK window (QEMU default) --qxl <port>             Use QXL/SPICE instead of VNC --daemon                 Don't launch SPICE/vncviewer directly
+    --gtk                    Use a GTK window (QEMU default) --qxl                    Use QXL/SPICE instead of VNC
+    --daemon                 Don't launch SPICE/vncviewer directly
     --xport                  Specify X11 listening port number